Loading...

 MCP Tool calls from Vapi Assistants may exceed Make API rate limits, resulting in rate limit errors.
 Check your Make API rate limit, as defined in your plan, in Make API rate limits.

-This article outlines how to connect Make MCP server with ChatGPT using an MCP token.
+This guide outlines how to connect Make MCP server with ChatGPT using an MCP token.

 Prerequisites